paulklemm/snr/README.md

   },
   "regex": {
     "FPKM": "FPKM$"
+  },
+  "metadata": {
+    "Species": "Mus musculus",
+    "Experimental Conditions": "",
+    "Number of Samples": 10,
+    "Genotypes": [],
+    "Phenotypes": []
   }
 }
 ```

 This file can also be called `dictionary.json` and then acts as fallback configuration for all files in a folder if there is no specific dictionary file provided for a dataset.

+The `dictionary.json` file is also used to add *metadata* to each dataset.
+All the available metadata will be displayed by Sonar.

 ## Node Server